SkyblockDupeSquad/SkyblockDupe/README.md

 i.
 Set a keybind in controls for saving the gui
 <br/>
 ii.
-Find the auction that you want to dupe
+Find the auction that you want to dupe or an item from the profile viewer
 <br/>
 iii.
 Click the save gui button or press the keybind you set
 <br/>